 Guatemala provides students a rich platform to explore social issues, fair-trade practices, women’s issues and sustainable business in Latin America.
 We will have real experiences with the Guatemalan people and businesses – both micro and MNCs.
 Guatemala is the most populous country in Central America with a GDP per capita roughly one-half that of the average for Latin America.
 Almost 55% of the population is below the poverty line, yet their unemployment rate is roughly half that of the United States.
 Our trip will be based in La Antigua, which is recognized and protected by UNESCO as a World Heritage Site, and is one of the most charming cities in Central America.
 We will also experience the bustle of Guatemala City, as well as excursions to neighboring areas such as: Izabal, Lake Atitlan, and more.
 GUATE2014 will offer two courses illuminating the Latin American business cultures, the commercial environments, politics of Central America, and the economy of Guatemala and neighboring countries.
 And to enhance what we learn, we will be visiting Guatemalan companies such as

-Where: Guatemala City, La Antigua (UNESCO World Heritage Site), Izabal, Lago Atitlan
+Where: Guatemala City, La Antigua (UNESCO World Heritage Site), Izabal, Lake Atitlan

-Who: GUATE2014-2 is open to both graduate and undergraduate Seattle University students, as well as Albers alumni.
+Who: GUATE2015 is open to both graduate and undergraduate Seattle University students, as well as Albers alumni.
 Aaron Thornburg will teach INBU 4940 & 5940; Meenakshi Rishi will teach ECON 4940 & 5940.

-When: December 13th – 22nd.
-The application process will be open by May 17, 2014.
-The deadline for application completion is May 30, 2014.
-A refundable $500 deposit should be made to Student Financial Services upon acceptance.
+When: June 27 – July 6.
+The application process is open now.
+The deadline for application completion is March 30, 2015.
+A refundable $500 deposit should be made to Student Financial Services beginning February 15.
 Once paid, please bring the deposit receipt to the Albers front desk to have them record and file it with the Guatemala participants.